khoitd1997/custom_fedora/src/cli/README.md

 Mock refreshes dnf.conf every invocation

-TOML:
-Repo list: minimum name(both short and long), enabled=(1 or 0) and baseurl or metalink minimum, gpgcheck and key optional.
-Modular enabled by default.
-May have debuginfo and source in the future.

-Build: env_version, image_based_on version, os_name

-Packagelist: Individual and groups(later handle optional, mandatory etc)
-%post script: regular %post as well as logging options
-TODO: Also add first boot script
-Misc: lang, keyboard, timezone
-Base_Kickstart: newest or specific version

-In cfg file:
-Everything except dnf.conf(will be appended later by repo chosen by user)

 Maybe /libexec for all other files and just the main one in /usr/bin

 Support classic kickstart file but with additional settings through the TOML file like caching.